azizketari/covid19_ISMIR/README.md

 ---

 ## Installation

+### Approach 1: (Semi automated)

+**Cloud Source Repository**

+- Fork this repository
+- Mirror this repository onto Cloud Source Repository (CSR) following the steps described [here](https://cloud.google.com/source-repositories/docs/mirroring-a-github-repository)

+Note: After you set up mirroring, Cloud Source Repositories automatically syncs your repository with the mirrored repository when a user commits a change.
+Cloud Source Repositories lets you view the last time your mirrored repository was synced and manually force a sync if necessary.

+### Approach 2: (Manual)
 You can replicate this pipeline directly on your local machine or on the cloud shell on GCP.

 **Requirements:**